-Within the forex market, there are traders known as position traders (sometimes listed as “buy and hold” traders) that take positions for the long-term.
-They base this on long-term charts and macroeconomics, and operate in pretty much every market there is—including the hyperactive forex market.
+Within the forex market, there are traders known as position traders (sometimes listed as “buy and hold” traders), who take positions for the long term.
+They base this on long-term charts and macroeconomics, and they operate in pretty much every market there is—including the hyperactive forex market.

-Position traders often make a nominal amount of trades over the course of a year, keeping to only critical moves rather than a chop and change approach.
-Swing traders make hundreds of trades, and day traders will make literally thousands upon thousands of moves every single year.
+Position traders often make a nominal number of trades over the course of a year, keeping to only critical moves rather than a chop-and-change approach.
+Swing traders make hundreds of trades, whereas day traders make thousands upon thousands of moves every single year.

 Seeking Out Position Trades

-Locating a trend is the main event for a position trading effort, since that is what will hopefully lead you to profit.
+Locating a trend is the main event for a position trading effort, because that is what will hopefully lead to a profit.
 This usually excludes any assets that trade within a range, unless that range is large, spanning over years.
 This kind of span suits the position trader well, because it could take months or even years for the price to shift between each side of the range.

-An example of this was the US30 in 2015 and the first half of 2016 it was stuck in a range.
-After a breakout in the middle of 2016 it experienced a 18 month strong uptrend.
+An example of this was the US30.
+In 2015 and the first half of 2016, it was stuck in a range.
+After a breakout in the middle of 2016, it experienced a strong 18-month uptrend.

 Adopting a Basic Position Trading Strategy

-It sounds rudimentary, but the simple strategy is the one mentioned above, after which you hold that position until a weekly price bar closes below the 200-day or 40-week moving average.
+It sounds rudimentary, but any effective position trading strategy will include the elements mentioned above, after which you hold the position until a weekly price bar closes below the 200-day or 40-week moving average.
 When you place the trade initially, a stop loss is in effect, capping the cash that is written off should it shift in a questionable direction immediately.

 The Limits and Risks of Position Trading

-There is no “best” trading strategy per se—they are all different, and it depends on the personality and situation of the trader.
-Position trading is ideal for those that want to put in a bit of research initially and do very little once the trade is actually placed.
-These kinds of trades are applicable in practically all markets, so in a way it’s an approach that does carry a fair amount of flexibility.
+There is no “best” trading style per se—they are all different, and it depends on the personality and situation of the trader.
+Position trading is ideal for those who want to put in a bit of research initially and do little once the trade is placed.
+These kinds of trades are applicable in practically all markets, so in a way, position trading is an approach that carries a fair amount of flexibility.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.